hexatomic/hexatomic/docs/user/src/usage/corpus-structure.md

 - corpora, and
 - sub-corpora.

-Even in simple projects with only one document, all this corpus structure exists and can be used to extend or re-organize existing corpora.
+Even in simple projects with only one document, this corpus structure exists and can be used to extend or re-organize existing corpora.
+The minimal structure for a corpus with one document is therefore: One corpus graph containing one corpus containing one document.

 In Hexatomic, the corpus structure is always visible in the special “Corpus Structure” editor.